Why Should You Invest In The Fashion District Real Estate Market?

-Fashion District is a neighborhood in Toronto which has a reputation of being one of the most colorful and vibrant parts of the city.
-It has been progressively developing while keeping its heritage intact.
-The neighborhood is a fabulous mix of boutiques and trending heritage shops.
-Most of the items here are dynamic and affordable.
+Fashion District is a lively and trendy neighbourhood that is a part of Toronto’s downtown core.
+It was once the textile destination and features several industrial buildings that have been transformed into lofts and used for offices.
+The streets here are lined with boutique stores, heritage buildings, cafes, bars, restaurants and much more.
+The neighborhood is bordered by Queen Street West to the north, Front Street to the south, Bathurst Street to the west and Peter Street to the east.
+The Fashion District has been progressively developing while keeping its heritage intact.
+With a fabulous mix of boutiques and trending heritage shops, most of the items here are dynamic and affordable.
 Once upon a time, Fashion District used to be a manufacturing and wholesale district and till this day, it is the leading source of fabrics in Toronto.
-The neighborhood is bordered by Queen Street West to the north, Front Street to the south, Bathurst Street to the west and Peter Street to the east.
 A stretch of the neighborhood is on its way for some renovation which will consist of several new condo developments mixed with retail at the Portland Street corner.
 Along with these there are several townhomes, lofts, high-end condominiums and retail developments that are coming up between Bathurst and Peter along Front Street.
 Fashion District has an abundance of newly-built condos that are up for renting as well as purchase ranging from classical designs to new-age high tech apartments.
 The rent here is quite high compared to the other parts of the city owing to its premium location.
 As per the demography of the neighborhood, the population consists of young professionals to couples and young families who are getting settled.
 The neighborhood has all amenities within reach and makes it convenient for its residents.

 List of New District in Port Elgin

-New Condos In Fashion District and Reasons To Buy
+New Townhomes In The Fashion District and Reasons To Buy

-Condominiums are the most common type of houses in Fashion District and account for 96% of the total home sales in the neighbourhood.
+The Fashion District has a large number of condos which account for 96% of the total sales in the neighbourhood.
 Condo Townhomes come in second with an account for 3% of the total homes, while the remaining 1% consists of other types of houses.
 Condos are popular in the area and the majority of the properties come with one bedroom.
 The average rate of homes in the Fashion District can be seen at $591,745, which is an increase of about 15% from the previous year.
 This exponential rise in the value of properties also makes it an ideal place for investment.
 A newly constructed condominium has an average price of about $591,526 against an average freehold rate which stands at $1,390,000 over the same time frame.
 The average rental price for studio apartments is around $1200 while a 3-bedroom apartment can fetch up to $2800.
 The average rental rate in Fashion District is 10% higher than that of the Toronto average.

 Questions & Answers